Shane Wiskus: 2021

 Wiskus returned to competition at the 2021 Winter Cup where he placed fourth in the all-around but won gold on floor exercise.
 At the NCAA Championships Wiskus once again place second in the all-around behind Brody Malone.
-However he placed first on both rings and parallel bars and placed second on floor exercise and horizontal bar.
+However, he placed first on both rings and parallel bars and placed second on floor exercise and horizontal bar.
 Wiskus was awarded the 2021 Nissen Emery Award, the highest honor in college men's gymnastics for a senior gymnast.

+Wiskus ended his collegiate career as a two-time Big Ten Conference Gymnast of the Year and the 2020 College Gymnastics Association Most Valuable Player.
+When the University of Minnesota announced they would discontinue their gymnastics program after the 2020–2021 school year, Wiskus moved to Colorado to train at the US Olympic & Paralympic Training Center to prepare for the 2020 Summer Olympics in Tokyo.

-At the 2021 U.S. National Championships Wiskus placed ninth in the all-around after falling off the horizontal bar three times on night two of the competition.
+At the 2021 U.S. National Championships, Wiskus placed ninth in the all-around after falling off the horizontal bar three times on night two of the competition.
 He was selected to compete at the upcoming Olympic Trials.
 At the Olympic Trials Wiskus finished third in the all-around and was named to the team to compete at the 2020 Olympic Games alongside Brody Malone, Yul Moldauer, and Sam Mikulak.

-At the Olympic Games qualification, Wiskus finished 21st in the all-around; however he did not advance to the finals due to two-per-country limitations as Malone and Mikulak placed higher.
-Additionally he finished ninth on floor exercise and was the first reserve for the final.
+At the Olympic Games qualification, Wiskus finished 21st in the all-around; however, he did not advance to the finals due to two-per-country limitations as Malone and Mikulak placed higher.
+Additionally, he finished ninth on floor exercise and was the first reserve for the final.
 During the team final Wiskus helped the United States place fifth.

 2022

 Wiskus was scheduled to compete at the 2022 Winter Cup but had to withdraw due to a knee injury.
 In June Wiskus was selected to represent the United States at the Pan American Championships alongside Riley Loos, Brody Malone, Yul Moldauer, and Colt Walker.
 On the first day of competition Wiskus competed on all six events to help qualify the United States in first place to the team final.
 During the team final he only competed on parallel bars and horizontal bar to help the USA win gold ahead of the reigning team champion Brazil.

-In August Wiskus competed at the U.S. National Championships where he finished seventh in the all-around.
+In August, Wiskus competed at the U.S. National Championships where he finished seventh in the all-around.
 Additionally he placed third on horizontal bar.